Zambia: Official and widely spoken languages

 Historical Evolution of Zambia’s Languages

 The linguistic history of this region is deeply rooted in its pre-colonial past.
 Long before external influences, indigenous communities thrived with their own dialects and oral traditions.
-These languages were central to daily life, education, and cultural identity5.
+These languages were central to daily life, education, and cultural identity.

 historical evolution of languages